We all love a good tinted lip balm, but you know what's equally life-changing?

 As blush, they're just easier for us non-makeup artists to apply, and give a natural, glowy effect that's more like real skin.
 As lip colour, there's no contest.
 RMS Beauty always tends to dry my lips out, I suspect due to the vitamin E. But I've had no issues whatsoever with Olio E Osso.
 They keep my lips feeling super-hydrated, and I always prefer the finish of tinted balm versus a lipstick or gloss.

-In short, this are the ultimate product if you like that "you, only better," "no-makeup makeup" effect.
+In short, this is the ultimate product if you like that "you, only better," "no-makeup makeup" effect.
 And best of all, the formula is just SO CLEAN.
 I can't wait to hear what you think!

 Shop Editor's Picks